 You can now translate SAP Analytics Hub asset content and structure using the SAP Analytics Cloud translation service.
-Users can update their language preference and view translated content in their preferred language.
+Users can update their language preferences and view translated content in their preferred language.
 Support for over 30 languages allows for Analytics to be consumed by a wider audience within your organization, which is perfect for international organizations!

 When browsing paid content from Content Libraries on the Content Network, you can now follow a link to the SAP App Center to buy the content, and then import it directly into SAP Analytics Cloud.
 This seamless integration makes it much easier and faster to bring in your favourite external content.

 You can now add a new text-area widget to your Analytic Application.
 It is similar to the input field widget, but different in that it can wrap text automatically based on the size of the widget and the line break entered by the application users.
 This is especially useful when you get long text from comments and descriptions.

 As an application designer, you can now use scripting API to build your own Search to Insight UI by integrating Search to Insight with another application, such as a Chatbot or your own company portal.
 This new scripting API allows users to pass a question through the application and apply the resulting chart or table in an Analytic Application, making it faster and easier for the end user to get custom analytics.